kumom/radix-converter/README.md

 ## To Do

 - [ ] Testing
+- [ ] New line when numbers overflow the page
 - [x] Some buggy behaviors for saving/storing caret
 - [x] Display other radixes
 - [x] Allow to set precision